oomlout/oomlout_oomp_builder/parts/hardware_bearing_MR_series_MR74_size_4_mm_id_7_mm_od_2.5_mm_depth/readme.md

-# Hardware Bearing Mr Series Mr74 Size 4 mm Id 7 mm Od 2.5 mm Depth
+# Hardware Bearing Mr Series Mr74 Size 4 mm ID 7 mm OD 2.5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base